CS3219-AY2324S1/ay2324s1-course-assessment-g11/README.md

 You may also run `yarn workspace admin-service dev:local` if you want to set/remove admin permissions on a user but otherwise, this is not necessary since admin verification is done within the respective services.

+5. **Login using the provided GitHub accounts:** The GitHub account details are uploaded to CANVAS.

+One account has admin permissions while the other does not.

+Note: Both accounts should be used on the same computer.
+To do so, you may open an Incognito tab to access the app using the other account.

 ### Prisma Notes

 Next steps: